xunyhu/szu-csse-note/PETS-3/real-exam/exam-1.md

 - Louis Perry:
   The internet has created a world without facts for our youth.
 Out of touch with real life, our children are open to connecting with strangers based on mutual interests.
 They are willing to trust strangers based on their online profiles, unaware that many people have a faked image on the internet that glorifies the things that they are doing in life when in fact they are not doing anything significant.

+36. Lucia Amour
+37. David Alex
+38. Nelda Penn
+39. Grace Hand
+40. Louis Perry

+- [A] Self-protection is important in the age of the internet.
+- [B] With internet technology, people feel safer.
+- [C] Internet technology has broadened people's horizons.
+- [D] The internet can lead to addiction and idleness.
+- [E] Socializing on the internet is not safe.
+- [F] The internet is really a mixed blessing.
+- [G] Internet technology has given our youth a fake image.

 ## Part C